Lightstreamer/Lightstreamer-kafka-connector/README.md

 It is possible to provide a custom implementation by extending this class: just package your new class in a jar file and deploy it along with all required dependencies into the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/lib` folder.

-See the [Customize the Kafka Connector Metadata Class](#customize-the-kafkaconnector-metadata-adapter-class) section for more details.
+See the [Customizing the Kafka Connector Metadata Class](#customizing-the-kafka-connector-metadata-adapter-class) section for more details.

 Example: